Kobe: Modern era

-During World War II, Kobe was bombed in the Doolittle Raid on April 18, 1942, along with Tokyo and a few other cities.
-Eventually, it was bombed again with incendiary bombs by B-29 bombers on March 17, 1945, causing the death of 8,841 residents and destroying 21% of Kobe's urban area.
+During World War II, Kobe was lightly bombed in the Doolittle Raid on April 18, 1942, along with Tokyo and a few other cities.
+Eventually, it was bombed again with incendiary bombs by B-29 Superfortress bombers on March 16 and 17, 1945, causing the death of 8,841 residents and the destruction of 21% of Kobe's urban area.
 This incident inspired the well-known Studio Ghibli film Grave of the Fireflies and the book by Akiyuki Nosaka on which the film was based.
 It also features in the motion picture A Boy Called H.

 Following continuous pressure from citizens, on March 18, 1975, the Kobe City Council passed an ordinance banning vessels carrying nuclear weapons from Kobe Port.
-This effectively prevented any U.S. warships from entering the port, policy being not to disclose whether any warship is carrying nuclear weapons.
+This effectively prevented any U.S. warships from entering the port, because U.S. policy is to never disclose whether any given warship is carrying nuclear weapons.
 This nonproliferation policy has been termed the "Kobe formula".

 On January 17, 1995, a magnitude 6.9 earthquake occurred at 5:46 am JST near the city.
 About 6,434 people in the city were killed, 212,443 were made homeless, and large parts of the port facilities and other parts of the city were destroyed.
 The earthquake destroyed portions of the Hanshin Expressway, an elevated freeway that dramatically toppled over.
-In Japan, the earthquake is known as the Great Hanshin earthquake (or the Hanshin-Awaji earthquake).
-To commemorate Kobe's recovery from the 1995 quake, the city holds an event every December called the Luminarie, where the city center is decorated with illuminated metal archways.
+In Japan, this earthquake is known as the Great Hanshin earthquake (or the Hanshin-Awaji earthquake).
+To commemorate Kobe's recovery from it, the city holds an event every December called the Luminarie, where the city center is decorated with illuminated metal archways.